gopi-123/python_projects/Machine_Learning_projects/Regression/simple_linear_regression/README.md

 This repository(directory) consists of Applied Machine learning projects that solves various Business problems

+Most of these algorithms were part of machine learning a-z course on udemy.
+I am using github to upload what i have learnt from Instructor

 Business Problem: To find out correlation between Salary and  Years of Experience using Simple linear regression Machine learning Algorithm